svvorf/mobilization-musicians/README.md

 There is search available in the Toolbar.
 ##### Animations
 Animations and transitions is used in the phone layout to smooth opening activities

+#### Also
 ##### Tests
-A couple of UI tests written with the use of Espresso to test basic functionality of the fragments (only for phones)
+A couple of UI tests have written with the use of Espresso to test basic functionality of the fragments (only for phones)
+##### Comments
+I've provided most of the classes and some of the methods in the code with comments.